 “But you can catch grammatical and spelling errors?”

 “Good.
 That’s good, since that’s what you’ll be doing.”
 He shrugs.
 “It can never pass through too many hands, you know?
 BB has the pages you’ll be looking through today.
-She’ll get you up and running, too.
+They’ll get you up and running, too.
 I don’t think your and Finn’s hours quite match up, but I’m sure he’ll make it work.”

 She blinks at him, a bit confused.
 “BB?”
 What kind of name - or nickname, she assumes - is BB?